-Modern applications often generate hundreds or even thousands of requests, which might pollute your session list with lots of unwanted information.
-This article reveals some of the options you can use to filter the captured traffic or lower the amount of captured traffic.
+Modern applications often generate hundreds or thousands of requests, polluting your session list with unwanted information.
+This article reveals some options to filter the captured traffic or lower the amount of captured traffic.

 - Filtering through column filters

 The Filters option enables you to apply complex filtering solutions, such as creating multiple filtering conditions, combining them with logical operations, saving filters for later reuse, and more.
 An active column filter automatically adds as a condition in your active filter (or in the Default filter if no saved filters are active).